Azdacha/SimplerMock/README.md

 # SimplerMock

+EDIT : Sorry I didn't pay enough attention to this piece of code for a long time, will do shortly :)

 Straight to the fun

 SimplerMock is a short class that helps writing mocking for python quicker and easier.